 The scheme has been controversial and slow to get off the ground, as many people had grown accustomed to the subsidized programs of the past, while others simply doubt the effectiveness of the new system.
-It also seems that those who can pay cash continue to get quicker access to higher quality healthcare, bolstering the preference for patients to take this course, rather than purchase insurance.
+It also seems that those who can pay cash continue to get quicker access to higher-quality healthcare, bolstering the preference for patients to take this course, rather than purchase insurance.
 Nevertheless, the remodeling of the insurance system and the emergence of private doctors and hospitals has begun to expose Vietnamese hospitals to market pressures.
-Hospitals which were previously guaranteed a certain level of annual revenue must now compete for business, boosting improvements in the quality of facilities and technology.
+Hospitals that were previously guaranteed a certain level of annual revenue must now compete for business, boosting improvements in the quality of facilities and technology.

-Medical Device Market
+Vietnam’s Medical Device Market

 Hospitals are mainly concerned at present with upgrading and modernizing equipment.
 Since 1990, Vietnamese hospitals have made significant improvements in their installed equipment, but much progress is still needed.
 The total market for medical equipment in Vietnam is estimated to be $125 million while the value of devices and supplies donated by international organizations each year is an additional $300 million.
 Government spending on medical equipment is increasing at 10-15% per year, whereas spending in the private sector is growing at a rate of 20-25% per year.
 The overall market is expanding at 15% per year.

 Although aid organizations have begun pouring money into Vietnam’s hospitals and clinics, progress is slow.
 Much of the system remains antiquated.
-Equipment is old and fragile.
+The equipment is old and fragile.
 With spare parts nearly impossible to find, minor breakdowns often render machines permanently inoperable.
 Equipment considered obsolete by US standards is often state-of-the-art in Vietnam.

-Currently, Japanese, German and French suppliers of medical equipment are the market leaders in Vietnam, while US medical equipment and supplies are not very well represented.
+Currently, Japanese, German, and French suppliers of medical equipment are the market leaders in Vietnam, while US medical equipment and supplies are not very well represented.
 However, Vietnamese doctors — who actually make the decisions on medical equipment purchases — tend to prefer US medical technology.